Professional third-party research funding management

 - Email: firstname.lastname@example.org

 The optional ProFund seminars that can be selected are identified as such in our seminar programme.
-In the winter semester 2017/2018 these were, for example, research project management, staff management and team management, managing and motivating staff.
+These are, for example, research project management, staff management and team management, managing and motivating staff.
 An overview of these and other courses and seminars offered by the Graduate Centre is available here.